4 Payment Facilities

 PayID and Osko Payments

-4.21 You can register a PayID, and make and receive Osko Payments and other NPP payments from certain account types.
+4.21 You can create a PayID, and make and receive Osko Payments and other NPP payments from certain account types.
 For eligible accounts, refer to the Product Comparison Table .

-Part G sets out additional terms and conditions in relation to PayID and making and receiving Osko Payments.
+Part G sets out additional terms and conditions in relation to PayID, Osko and NPP Payments.

 Back to top